 We are very impressed with the TAG Heuer Connected Modular 45.
-It's a contender for our favourite Android smartwatch, ever.
+It's our favourite Android Wear smartwatch, ever.

 But then, you'd expect it to be excellent, because the Modular 45 is also one of the most expensive smartwatches you can buy.
 Prices start at £1400, and can raise significantly depending on what modules you pick.

 The weakest link here is Google's wearable OS - it's still miles behind Apple's watchOS and Samsung's Tizen, and that's a shame because everything TAG Heuer has done is brilliant.